ajp4891/portfolio/ProjectPart1.md

 ![Graph](/ProjectPart1-4.png)

-5 - Total Usage of TV screen time in the US
+5 - Total Usage of TV screen time in the US:
 ![Graph](/ProjectPart1-5.png)